MarkoSterk/PyJolt/README.md

     """Creates new user"""
     user: User = User(fullname=user_data.fullname, email=user_data.email)
     session.add(user)
-    await session.commit()
-    return req.response.json(UserData(id=user_id, fullname=user.fullname)).status(HttpStatus.OK)
+    await session.flush() #to get the new users id. return req.response.json(UserData(id=user_id, fullname=user.fullname)).status(HttpStatus.OK)
 ```

 This automatically injects the active session **(with the name "session" !!!!)** into the endpoint handler and runs the endpoint inside a session context, which handles
-session closure and possible rollbacks in case of errors.
+session closure/commit (manual commit is no longer neccessary) and possible rollbacks in case of errors.
 In the case of an error, a rollback is performed and then the exception is re-raised.
 This means that any errors must be handled for a successful response.

+**session.flush()** will cause the session to perform the insert and fetch the objects id(s).

 ## User Authentication